 How to Make Cinnabon Cinnamon Rolls

 First, you need to make the dough.
 I use my Kitchen Aid mixer with a dough hook, but you can mix it in a large bowl with a wooden spoon and knead it by hand if you wish.

-Let the dough rise until doubled in size.
-(Secret trick: to get it to rise faster, heat your oven to 200 degrees F. Then turn it off, cover your dough in an oven-safe bowl with a towel and put it in the oven.
+Let the dough rise in a warm place until doubled in size.
+(Secret trick: to get it to rise faster, heat your oven to 200 degrees F. Then turn it off, cover your dough in an oven-safe bowl with a kitchen towel and put it in the oven.
 It will rise super quick!)

 Now punch the dough down and roll it out on a large, floured surface.
 Roll it out pretty thin.
 You are going to have a really large rectangle about 16 inches by 24 inches.
 (Mine didn’t look like a perfect rectangle, and that’s fine).

-Take your softened butter and spread it across the dough.
+Take your softened butter and spread it across the surface of the dough.
 I like to leave one edge uncovered so it will seal better when I roll it up.

 After you spread the butter, top with your cinnamon mixture of brown sugar, cinnamon, and a little flour.
-I roll over it to press the cinnamon sugar into the butter.
+I roll over it with my rolling pin to press the cinnamon sugar into the butter.

 Now it’s time to roll it up.
 Start on the long edge, and start rolling toward the other side.
 Since you’ve rolled the dough quite thin, you’re going to have lots of layers and end up with a really long log.
 Lightly score the top of the log so you know where to cut your rolls.
 You can make each roll about two inches wide.
 Now use dental floss to cut the rolls.
 To see how to do this, you can go to my post for Orange Rolls.
 Alternately, you can cut your rolls with a sharp knife.